mgerickson/Bootcamp-Azure-Asp.Net-Core-DevOps/2018/Step 4 - Serveless Computing with Azure Functions/README.md

 1. Click on the *Platform features* tab on the top of the screen.
 1. Click on Application settings under the GENERAL SETTINGS section.
 1. Scroll to the section **Connection strings** and click on *+ Add new connection string*.
-1. Set the name to something like sqlConn and the value to the connectiontring identified previously.
+1. Set the name to something like sqlConn and the value to the connectiontring used in the last exercise.
 1. Don't forget to scroll back up to click the save button.

 ![ShowApplicationSettings][ShowApplicationSettings]